Kristen M. Lewis is Counsel in the Tax Practice at Smith, Gambrell & Russell, LLP.

 Ms. Lewis received her B.A. degree in French and political science, with highest honors, from Wellesley College in 1981.
 She earned her J.D. degree from Cornell Law School in 1984.
 She is admitted to practice law in both New York and Georgia.
 Since 2012, Ms. Lewis has been selected for inclusion in Georgia Super Lawyers in Estate Planning and Probate.
 She was also named one of the Best Lawyers in America® 2013 in Trusts and Estates.

-Ms. Lewis recently co-authored an article entitled, “Top 15 Tips for Estate Planners When Planning for Special Needs,” published in Probate & Property, Volume 24, Number 2, March/April 2010, which won the magazine’s 2010 Excellence in Writing Award for “Best Overall Article – Trusts & Estates.”
+Ms. Lewis has co-authored an article entitled, “Top 15 Tips for Estate Planners When Planning for Special Needs,” published in Probate & Property, Volume 24, Number 2, March/April 2010, which won the magazine’s 2010 Excellence in Writing Award for “Best Overall Article – Trusts & Estates.”
 Her paper on “Planning for Beneficiaries with Special Needs” was included in the Fourth Quarter 2012 edition of the Journal of Estate & Tax Planning published by the National Association of Estate Planners & Councils, and presented at the Southern Federal Tax Institute in October 2012.
 She also co-presented with Emory Law School Professor Jeffrey Pennell for a 2012 ALI-CLE program entitled “Special Needs Trusts: Issues for Estate Planners in Drafting First-Party and Third-Party SNTs.”

 She most recently authored an article entitled “The Crime of the 21st Century: Financial Abuse of Elders,” which was published in Probate & Property, Volume 28, Number 4, July/August 2014.